Hi Rob,

 I read the 'About' section of every Juro seller on LinkedIn.

 How they describe Juro on LinkedIn is most likely how they pitch your solution on a call too.
-How would the below statements help you differentiate from Ironclad or PandaDoc?
+How would the below statements help them differentiate from Ironclad or PandaDoc?

 Seller 01